NobodyXu/llvm-toolchain/README.md

  - To specify a different port, pass environment variable `APT_PROXY_PORT` and `GIT_PROXY_PORT` respectively when invoking `make`.
  - To specify a different host, pass environment variable `APT_PROXY_HOST` and `GIT_PROXY_HOST` respectively when invoking `make`.
  - To use no proxy, pass environment variable `NO_APT_PROXY` and `NO_GIT_PROXY` respectively when invoking `make`.

+# Request for more features

+Simply open a issue in the github repository [NobodyXu/llvm-toolchain](https://github.com/NobodyXu/llvm-toolchain) and I will respond to that as soon as possible.

+# Contirbution

+Any pull request regarding bug fix or new feature is welcomed!